DevanshKapoor/Farm-Saathi/README.md

-# AgriSwar 4.0: PDF-Based RAG Bot
+# FarmSaathi: PDF-Based RAG Bot

 This is a multilingual, text-only RAG (Retrieval-Augmented Generation) bot designed to answer agricultural questions.
 It dynamically builds its knowledge base by reading all PDF documents (e.g., government schemes, pest advisories, university reports) from a `/database` folder.